bes-ptah/winbatchOS/README.md

 # WinBatchX Batch Script OS
 #### WinBatchX is a successful operating system in batch script made for any windows release (NT 6.1+) that shows a working GUI, desktop and buttons inside the command line.
-Many builds have tested this, over and over for about a year now (Started October 2019, public releases in January 2020).
+Over 85 builds have tested this, over and over for about a year now.
 The latest release is 16.0 - The Windows ModernPC (10X) Update.
+The previewing release is the 16.1 update release.

 ###### Our next release, WinBatchX 16.1, will be released between Febuary and March 2022.